 The Scheme is organised by the Hong Kong Brand Development Council and the Chinese Manufacturers’ Association of Hong Kong (the Organiser).
 It is administered by the Hong Kong Top Brand Assessment Board (the Board) under the Hong Kong Brand Development Council.
 Meanwhile, a Technical Advisory Committee with wide representation of experts has been formed to provide advisory and technical support.

 After successful completion of due registration and review process, a qualified organisation (licensee) who by legitimacy should be a winner of Hong Kong Top Brand Awards or Hong Kong Top Service Brand Awards, would be conferred a licence and entitled to use Hong Kong Top Brand Mark (Top Mark) for the promotion of its company, brand and products/services within the scope of licence.
 Applicants for the Awards could proceed to pre-registration with the Scheme when entering into the competition, while the licence will be issued after the award result has been confirmed.

-Based on the Judging Criteria of Hong Kong Top Brand Awards, the Scheme is to continually evaluate the performance of registered brands, in respect of Reputation, Distinctiveness, Innovation, Quality, Image, and Environmental Performance & Social Responsibility.
+Based on the Judging Criteria of Hong Kong Top Brand Awards, the Scheme is to continually evaluate the performance of registered brands, in respect of Reputation, Distinctiveness, Innovation, Quality, Image, and Environmental Performance, Social Responsibility & Corporate Governance.
 In particular, special emphasis is placed on the products/services to be included in the scope of licence.

 For every product or service category to be accredited, the Organiser regularly conduct On-site Assessment mainly through perusing and verifying information submitted by the applicant, interviewing management, visiting major operating locations, inspecting production lines or service sites.
 After reviewing the information submitted by the applicant and the On-site Assessment Report, the Board decides on the issuance or yearly renewal of the licence.